DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

   pinMode(BtPin2, INPUT);
   pinMode(BtPin3, INPUT);
   pinMode(BtPin4, INPUT);
-  lcd.begin(16, 2); // set up the LCD's number of columns and rows:
+  lcd.begin(16, 2); // set up the LCD's number of columns and rows }
-}
 ~~~
-At first need to initialize the ros node, then nedd to advert that we have a publisher and a subsciber called pus and sub.
+At first need to initialize the ros node, then need to advert that we have a publisher and a subsciber called pub and sub.

-Initialize the buttons's pin as input pin and the lcd screen as a 16x2 screen.
+Initialize the buttons's pins as inputs pins and the lcd screen as a 16x2 screen.

 ## VOID LOOP